Contact potentials in presence of a regular finite-range interaction using dimensional regularization and the $N/D$ method: Results.

 We fix $\delta_0$, $\delta_1$ and $\delta_2$ to the values of Eq. (\ref{eq:delta13org}) and take $\delta_3=-39.0717\,m^{-5}$.
 Then we vary the value of $J_0^R$ to improve the description of the Nijmegen phase-shifts at high energies.
 In this way, we fix $J_0^R = -2.34111\, m$ and the couplings are now given by

 These values lead to $\delta_4=-93.2326\, m^{-7}$.
 The ERE parameters in the DR turn out to be

 and find the same values from the $N/D_{44}$ solution.
-The phase-shits are displayed in Fig.~\ref{fig:deltao3}.
+The phase-shit is displayed in Fig.~\ref{fig:deltao3}.
 In the left panel, we compare the DR calculation (blue line) with the data from~\cite{Stoks:1993tb}.
 On the right, the blue line with dots shows again the DR calculation, which perfectly agrees with the $N/D_{44}$ solution (red curve), but not with the $N/D_{34}$ solution (green curve).